thelukemarley/thelukemarley.github.io/_posts/2022-10-09-newest-game.md

 ![Picture 3](/assets/ss_289f2bb847002ed64e9728d5a1a2d1e466f7908f.jpg)

 * Worked with C++ scripts and blueprints to implement game functionality
-* Implemented all functionality for the Shield Towers, worked on droid AI and collision systems.
+* Implemented all functionality for the Shield Towers, worked on droid AI and collision systems, and contributed to many other aspects of the game's functionality.
 * [View on Steam](https://store.steampowered.com/app/2408120/Solar_Showdown/)

 ![Picture 3](/assets/image.png)